How to Train Your Dragon: The Hidden World: Release

-In September 2012, 20th Century Fox, DreamWorks Animation's then-distributor partner, and the studio itself announced that the film was originally going to be released on June 17, 2016.
+In September 2012, 20th Century Fox, DreamWorks Animation's then-distributor and the studio itself announced that the film was originally going to be released on June 17, 2016.
 In September 2014, the film's release date was pushed back a year from its original release date of June 17, 2016, to June 9, 2017.
 DeBlois explained the release date shifts as such: "It's just that these movies take three years.
 I think it was a little ambitious to say 2016...
 As is normally the case, they kind of throw darts out into the future and wherever they land they call that a release date until we start talking about it in practical terms, and then it's like, 'Uh yeah that's not enough time'.
 So knowing that they take three years from this moment, from outlining and writing the screenplay through to the final lighting of it, it's just a process of building models and doing tests and animating, storyboarding, the whole thing just adds up to about three years."

 In January 2015, the release date was pushed back a year again from June 9, 2017, to June 29, 2018, following DreamWorks Animation's corporate restructuring and lay-offs meant to maximize the company's "creative talent and resources, reduce costs, and drive profitability."
 On June 18, 2016, the release date was moved up from June 29, 2018, to May 18, 2018, taking the release date of the Warner Animation Group's The Lego Movie 2: The Second Part.
 On December 5, 2016, the United States release date was pushed back from May 18, 2018, to March 1, 2019.
 The release date was moved up for the final time from March 1, 2019, to February 22, 2019, taking the slot of The Turning, a live-action DreamWorks film which in turn was pushed back to January 24, 2020.

-The film was the first DreamWorks Animation film to be distributed by Universal Pictures, following the acquisition of DreamWorks Animation by both Comcast and NBCUniversal in 2016.
+How to Train Your Dragon: The Hidden World was the first DreamWorks Animation film to be distributed by Universal Pictures, following Comcast and NBCUniversal's acquisition of DreamWorks Animation in 2016.

 Home media

-Universal Pictures Home Entertainment released How to Train Your Dragon: The Hidden World for digital download on May 7, 2019, and on Blu-ray, 4K Ultra HD Blu-ray, and DVD on May 21.
-Physical copies contain two 2018 short films: Bilby and Bird Karma.
+How to Train Your Dragon: The Hidden World was first released digitally in the United States on digital download on May 7, 2019, and was first released physically in the United States on 4K Ultra HD Blu-ray, Blu-ray, and DVD by Universal Pictures Home Entertainment on May 21, 2019.
+Digital and physical copies contain two different 2018 short films titled Bilby and Bird Karma.

 Video games

-Unlike the first two films of the trilogy, The Hidden World does not have a tie-in game based on its plot.
+Unlike the first two films of the trilogy, How to Train Your Dragon: The Hidden World does not have a tie-in game based on its plot.
 Instead, there are two games set before the events of the film, which are the top-down action adventure game DreamWorks Dragons: Dawn of New Riders available on consoles and personal computers (Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows) and the match-3 game Dragons: Titan Uprising for mobile devices (iOS and Android).